 Generally speaking, we're talking about bad behaviour such as

-- being impolite or rude
+- people being impolite or rude

-- being disrespectful of other people
+- people being disrespectful to other people

 As I said before, the examiner will not tee you up [golfing idiom] and ask you the perfect question to allow you to use this idiom.
 You'll have to anticipate opportunities and take them when they present themselves.